anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 The Django docs, however, don't mention that there is another reason for the `database is locked` errors that have nothing to do with how you've set your `timeout.`

-## Cause 2: Retrying in the middle of a transaction could break the serializable isolation
+## Cause 2: Retrying in the middle of a transaction could break the serializable isolation guarantee

 Sometimes, however, you will see the `database is locked` exception on requests that finished in less than 5 seconds (or whatever your `timeout` was set to).